bobel95/sorting-visualizer/README.md

 A web app that lets you visualize how different sorting algorithms work.

-This is a project that I've wanted to build since I first learned about how various sorting algorithms work.

-Building this visualizer helped me gain a better understanding of sorting algorithms, their respective complexity and efficiency.

 This app is deployed on Netlify, so you can <a href="https://pensive-leakey-6d741d.netlify.app/">try it out</a>!

 ![Sorting Visualizer](https://github.com/bobel95/sorting-algorithms-visualization/blob/main/public/sorting-visualizer.png?raw=true)